 - Increased bone loss within the jaw

-- Increased risk of developing leukoplakia, which is white patches that appear inside the mouth
+- increased risk of infection withsores And leukoplakia, which are white patches that appear inside the mouth

-- increased risk of infection withperiodontal diseaseIt is a major cause of tooth loss
+- increased risk of infection withGum diseaseIt is a major cause of tooth loss

-- Delayed healing process after tooth extraction, gum treatment or oral surgery
+- Late recovery process Teeth extraction Oral treatment or oral surgery

 - Low success rate of procedures dental implants

-More specifically, smoking appears to interfere with the normal function of gum tissue cells.
-This interference makes smokers more susceptible to infections such as periodontal diseaseIt also impedes blood flow to the gums, which may affect wound healing.
+More specifically, the effect of smoking appears to interfere with the normal function of periodontal tissue cells.
+This interference makes smokers more susceptible to infections such as Gum diseaseIt also impedes blood flow to the gums, which may affect wound healing.

 Does smoking pipes and cigars cause dental problems?

-According to the results of a 23-year study published in the journal American Dental Association Cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth, at rates equal to those of cigarette smokers.
+According to the results of a study in the Journal of the American Dental Association, cigar smokers experience tooth loss and alveolar bone loss, the bone within the jawbone that anchors the teeth at rates equal to those of cigarette smokers.

-Are smokeless tobacco products or Consuming tobacco in ways other than smoking is Safer?
+Are smokeless tobacco products or using tobacco in ways other than smoking safer?